 The 53-foot trailer that carries The Wall That Heals transforms to become a mobile Education Center.
 The exterior of the trailer features a timeline of “The War and The Wall” and provides additional information about the Vietnam Veterans Memorial in Washington, D.C.
 Additional exhibits give visitors a better understanding of the legacy of the Vietnam Veterans Memorial and the collection of items left at The Wall.

-- Hometown Heroes – Photos of service members on The Wall who list their home of record from the local area.
-The photos are part of the effort to put a face to every name on The Wall and for the Wall of Faces.
+Hometown Heroes – Photos of service members on The Wall who list their home of record from the local area.
+The photos are part of The Wall of Faces, an effort to put a face to every name inscribed on The Wall in Washington, D.C.

 - Map of Vietnam